Autoscaling PaaSTA Instances

 If load history for your service is missing in Prometheus for some/all replicas, the Prometheus query will assume that each missing replica is at 100% load.
 The reasoning behind this is that during a situation where there is missing data, scaling a service up is generally the safest course of action.
 This behavior may mean that your service is scaled up unnecessarily when you first enable autoscaling.
 Don’t worry - the autoscaler will soon learn what the actual load on your service is, and will scale back down to the appropriate level.

 Autoscaling parameters are stored in an autoscaling attribute of your instances as a dictionary.
-Within the autoscaling attribute, setting a metrics_provider will allow you to specify a method that determines the utilization of your service.
+Within the autoscaling attribute, setting metrics_providers will allow you to specify one or more methods to determine the utilization of your service.
 If a metrics provider isn’t provided, the cpu metrics provider will be used.
 Specifying a setpoint allows you to specify a target utilization for your service.
 The default setpoint is 0.8 (80%).

 Let’s look at sample kubernetes config file: